etherohm/xmint-api-quickstart/README.md

 1. `mintSingleNFT-NoCollection.js` - Creates a basic NFT object and mints it to the default crossmint collection.
 It will then check for a successful mint and inform you.
 This is the most basic form of invoking our API.
 2. `mintSpecificNFT-SpecificCollection.js` - This is a more complex version of the previous example.
 This script will create a named collection based off of collection object.
 It will wait until the contract is created and then mint a specific NFT to the contract invoking the idempotency guarantee.
 Once minted it will let you know it was successful.

+Feel free to create your own scripts!
+Add a loop to #2 with incrementing tokenId's and replicate launching a real collection!
+Mint 500 pictures of your dog?
+The world is yours!

 # Any other examples?
 Usecases?

 Of course!
 We had an internal hackathon and created a few tools you can use to craft your own with.
 Please visit [our example projects][demos] page.
 Here is a tl;dr: twitter minting bot, discord minting bot, google sheets minting bot and a website that turns your selfie into an NFT!